7 Keys to Help Employees Navigate Change in Uncertain Times

 This does two important things: gives employees a firm sense of what they’re moving toward and a picture of their roles and level of support throughout it.

-Some front-line managers and influential employees can be champions and leaders throughout the changes because they:
+Some front-line managers and influential employees can be champions for the changes because they:

-Ask them to be team leaders in early adoption, peer training and confidence building with the changes.
+Identify them early and ask them to be team leaders in early adoption, peer training and building confidence with the changes.

 You’ll have to address processes, goals, expectations and tasks.